 Computer programming or coding for kids is divided into small bits of information.
 Each piece has its function or purpose.
 This is where the term modular programming also comes from.
 Collectively each model works together to achieve the end goal of the application.

-Coding for kids is beneficial in that it allows young learners to work on small bits of code at a time.
+Coding for kids is beneficial because it allows young learners to work on small bits of code at a time.
 They can see how each function is put together and what it does.
-This is achieved by coding computer images or robots to perform a basic move as an example.
+Coding computer images or robots achieve this to perform a basic move, as an example.
 In the environment, they can see how the object reacts to each command.
 The major benefit is when all of these individual commands are bit together.

 Kids are taught how to break up a complicated problem into smaller bits, easier to work with and understand.
 This can be used to find solutions to other complex issues outside the scope of coding for kids.